Sterling Silver Dresser Sets

 If I can just polish the sterling fitter, and leave the brush "as is" it will save you a lot of money.

 Polishing the sterling silver mirror holder is not a problem.
-Great care is taken to polish only the sterling silver frame lightly to preserve the pattern and details.
+Great care is taken to polish only the sterling silver hand mirror frame lightly to preserve the pattern and details.

-The other kind of bezel is very thin with an edge that fits right under the front edge of the sterling silver frame.
+The other kinds of bezels are very thin with an edge that fits right under the front edge of the sterling silver frame.
 Taking it in and out is super tricky.
 Do not do this yourself.
 If the bezel is kinked, it doesn't fit correctly.